"A guy, his dog, a phone, and an idea" is the modern startup myth rewritten for the AI era.

 Jumping from strategy to clinical to copy to code?
 Most prompts shatter.
 ECHO carries one coherent voice and logic across every domain change so a single session can produce a deliverable that sounds like one person made it.

-You could give this to a gardener and he could become a CEO.
+You could give this to a gardener and he would become a CEO.

-The ECHO Activator compiles the methodology into a single paste, tuned to whatever you're actually working on.
-Drop it into Claude, ChatGPT, Gemini, Grok, or a local model — same model, different conversation, from message one.
-Patent pending.
-App + methodology, $99, lifetime.
+The ECHO Activator is a web app, included, that compiles the patent-pending method into one block of text, tuned to what you're actually working on.
+Paste it into Claude, ChatGPT, Gemini, Grok, or a local model: same model, different conversation, from message one.

 First response.
 No fine-tuning.
 No API.
-The ECHO Activator App: patent-pending methodology built by a clinician.
+The ECHO Activator App: patent-pending method built by a clinician.
 Works on any LLM.

 Most AI products in this space sell collections.
 ECHO sells a method.
 Here's the difference, in the only place it shows up: what you can actually do tomorrow.